 260 Higham Hill RoadWalthamstowLondon, E17 5RQTel: 0208 527 2677

 You can make an appointment by telephoning 020 8527 2677 or by calling in at reception during opening hours.
-We aim to offer an appointment within the same week but urgent cases will be seen on the same day.
+We aim to offer an appointment within the same week.

-For emergency appointment on the day, please call at 8:30am for morning appointment, or 3pm for afternoon appointment.
-Please note that we do not have a walking-in facility, all emergency appointments are need to be called in.
+Please call at any time during our opening hours for cancellations, this is first come first serve service, and we can not reserve any appointments for any patients.
+Please note that we do not have a walking-in facility, all appointments are need to be called in.

 If you do need an urgent appointment we cannot guarantee that you will be seen by your doctor of choice.

 We also offer online booking appointments, Please note, one appointment is for one issue only when you book appointment to see a doctor, if you have more than one issues, please book extra appointment or call the surgery to speak to one of the staff regarding this.
 No smear test, vaccinations and wound checking with doctor's appointment; antenatal bookings, postnatal check up and baby 6-8 weeks check up are only avaliable by calling the surgery.
-Nurse appointments are for blood pressure checking ONLY.
+Nurse appointments are for blood pressure checking, smear and child immunisations ONLY.
 All inappropriate online bookings will be cancelled without notice.